 Wesleyan University is committed to supporting all students in their academic and co-curricular endeavors.
-Each semester, a significant number of students document psychological, learning, sight, hearing, manual, speech, mobility and other disabilities, which may require reasonable accommodations to ensure access to education, housing, and recreation.
-Although Wesleyan does not offer academic programs specifically directed at individuals with disabilities, the University does provide services and reasonable accommodations to all students who need and have a legal entitlement to such accommodations.
+Each semester, a number of students document learning, physical, sensory, or psychiatric disabilities which may require reasonable accommodations to ensure access to education, housing, and recreation.
+Although Wesleyan does not offer academic programs specifically designed for individuals with disabilities, the University does provide services and reasonable accommodations to all students who need and have a legal entitlement to such accommodations.

-Students who request accommodations are required to provide documentation of their disabilities and to discuss how appropriate accommodations may assist them in participating in campus life or courses and fulfilling course requirements.
-In addition, Dean Backer will discuss other types of support and services available to all Wesleyan students, such as tutoring programs and writing support through the Writing Workshop.
+Students who request accommodations are required to provide documentation outlining their needs.
+In addition, students will need to meet with Dean Patey to discuss how appropriate accommodations or modifications may assist them in participating in campus life or courses and fulfilling course requirements.
+In addition, Dean Patey will discuss other types of support and services available to all Wesleyan students, such as tutoring programs and writing support through the Writing Workshop.

-Students with physical, psychological or other disabilities, who require reasonable accommodation, must speak with Dean Backer and provide pertinent information from an appropriate medical or mental health practitioner that is useful for determining appropriate reasonable accommodations or modifications.
-Dean Backer works with various offices on campus to arrange reasonable accommodations.
+Dean Patey works with various offices on campus to arrange reasonable accommodations.
 Making accommodations for students with physical disabilities can be an involved process that requires considerable advance notice, even a semester in advance.
 For example, accommodations could include coordinating classroom locations, securing sign language interpreters, or procuring class materials in alternate formats.

 Notification to Instructors

-Students requesting accommodations from faculty should have received prior approval for the accommodation from Disabilities Services.
-After a student provides the required documentation to Disabilities Services and meets with the dean for student academic resources, the dean will provide letters via e-mail to instructors, which indicate the appropriate accommodation.
+Students requesting accommodations from faculty should have received prior approval for the accommodation from Disability Resources.
+After a student meets with the ADSAR and provides the required documentation to Disability Resources, the dean will provide letters via e-mail to instructors that indicate the appropriate accommodation.
 However, students must make most arrangements with the professor by assuming the responsibility to ask for and obtain those approved services and/or accommodations that will help them achieve their goals.

 Following are examples of accommodations provided to students:

-- Space free of environmental distractions for exams (arranged by instructor).
+- Space with reduced environmental distractions for exams

 Assistive technologies available on campus include: